watchedsyncforkodi/service.watchedsync/README.md

 * *Add your feature requests to* [Issues](https://github.com/watchedsyncforkodi/service.watchedsync/issues)

 ### How much does it cost?
-**Free** (during testing)
+**Free**

 This add-on uses a cloud based system to provide the service.
-The benefit of using a cloud based service is to provide higher availability and remove the dependency on any other software or hardware running 24/7 around the home.
+This provides higher availability and removes the dependency on any other software or hardware running 24/7 in the home.

-However, if this proves to be popular a small annual subscription may be needed to sustainably run this service.
+However, if this add-on proves to be very popular a small annual subscription may be needed to sustainably run this service.

 For now assume this will remain free until further notice.